Testament to Courage

 Eliza sat by her son’s bed for weeks.
 Although he was still alive, Samuel was in and out of consciousness.
 Reports had reached the hospital that Confederate General Hood was driving General Thomas north.
 Union soldiers under Thomas’ command had already moved out of the area, leaving only the hospital under the command of the chief surgeon, Doctor Stewart.

 All of the wounded who could safely be moved, had already been transported north in ambulances.
 But Samuel’s condition was still serious, being brought back from the brink of death, he remained.
-It would cause his death to be moved.
+He’d die if he was moved.
 Sometimes Eliza helped the surgeon and the few nurses courageous enough to stay behind, when not looking after Samuel.

 One very warm late spring morning, the rebel yell could be heard through the open windows.
 They were close.
 Doctor Stewart rushed in.
 Eliza stood up, her hand to her throat.